FNDaaS: Content-agnostic Detection of Fake News sites: System Evaluation

-\point{Overall Performance} The results on the proof-of-concept implementation demonstrate the feasibility of the envisioned service, since the server coupled with the client-side extension can operate at practically negligible memory and latency costs for the end-user.
+\point{Overall Performance} The proof-of-concept implementation results demonstrate the feasibility of the envisioned service: the server, coupled with the client-side extension can operate at practically negligible memory and latency costs for a user.